paolij/GSEMOR-Metagenomics-Tutorial/README.md

     mkdir input
     ```

    At this point you should have trimmed your raw sequencing reads using Trimmomatic so our input will be the trimmed fastq files.

+   We will retrieve trimmed sequence reads from the shared workshop folder and copy them into your metagenomics folder.
     ```bash
     cp *.gz input
     ```

-3. **Run Kraken2 to classify metagenomic reads**
+4. **Run Kraken2 to classify metagenomic reads**

     HPG already has Kraken databases availalbe for use so no need to download or build them.